 General

-The seismic performance of the structures shall be verified according to prEN 1998-1-1:2022, 4.4.
+The seismic performance of the structures shall be verified according to EN 1998-1-1:—2, 4.4.

 In the seismic design situation, it should be verified that the action effects defined in EN 1990:2023, 8.3.4.4, do not exceed the corresponding resistance of structural elements according to EN 1990:2023, 8.3.5, for the specified limit states.

 The verifications in 4.7.1(2) may be considered as satisfied if the total base shear over the entire specific structures of this part at the base level of the structure (foundation or top of a rigid basement for structures, points of attachment to the structure for ancillary elements) in the seismic design situation is less than the corresponding base shear in other design situations.
-The total base shear should be calculated with the force-based approach with a behaviour factor of q = 1,0 using the elastic design spectrum given in prEN 1998-1-1.
+The total base shear should be calculated with the force-based approach with a behaviour factor of q = 1,0 using the elastic design spectrum given in EN 1998-1-1:—2.

 NOTE 1 For example, this can be the case in regions where the wind action can be higher than the seismic action.

-NOTE 2 The definition and verification of the NC limit state is not covered in this standard. prEN 1998-3 provides rules for the verification of the NC limit state for existing buildings and structures.
+NOTE 2 The definition and verification of the NC limit state is not covered in this document.
+EN 1998-3:— provides rules for the verification of the NC limit state for existing buildings and structures.

 NOTE 3 Due to resonance phenomena in ancillary elements, when clause (3) applies at the level of the supporting structure, it does not necessarily imply that it also applies for the ancillary elements themselves, which can still need to be checked under the seismic design situation.